 - Help prepare your students for success by taking a practice test

 - FAQs on the Interim Assessments is available here

 - According to California State Education Code 60615, parents have the right to annually opt their child out of participating in state mandated test programs.
-Please contact the principal at your child’s school for more information.
+Contact the principal at your child’s school for more information.
 NUSD Board Policy.

 - The Smarter Balanced Assessment Consortium provides some explanations of interpretation and use of scores and achievement levels

-- More information about CAASPP tests can be found at:
+- Parent Guide to Understanding More about the CAASPP System can be found here